Hedwinaaron/DarkSUSY_MC_MG5/README.md

 Also you have the option to edit `run_card.dat` to change run settings, such as number of events, center of mass enegry, etc.

 After you finish editing and saving the card, the event generation starts.
+Note: it takes ~1hr to load all UFO model parameters, so be patient.

 A `lhe.gz` file will be generated under `MG5_aMC_vXXX/MSSMD/Events/run_01_decayed_1` directory.
 Unzip the file to get the .lhe file:

     gunzip -d *.lhe.gz